Overcoming the Challenges of Zoo Photography

 Time of day

 The time of day isn’t as critical as the sun’s location.
-Ideally, you want the sun to be behind you and illuminating your subject., but where the sun is in relation to your subject will vary depending on the exhibit’s location and the animal’s current position.
-Many zoos may not be open during golden hour, so it’s more important to learn to shoot in any lighting condition rather than wait for the perfect light.
+Ideally, you want the sun to be behind you and illuminating your subject, but where the sun is in relation to your subject will vary depending on the exhibit’s location and the animal’s current position.
+Many zoos may not be open during golden hour, so learning to shoot in any lighting condition is more important than waiting for the perfect light.
 No part of the day is off limits because even during the part of the day where the light is harsh, you can visit the indoor exhibits.

 How To Choose the Right Zoo

-Many types of zoos and wildlife viewing experiences can provide excellent opportunities for capturing compelling wildlife photography.
-The best zoos for photography are those that have multiple unobstructed viewing angles of the exhibits, a wide variety of animal habitats, and enclosures designed to mimic the animal’s natural habitat.
+Many zoos and wildlife viewing experiences can provide excellent opportunities for capturing compelling wildlife photography.
+The best zoos for photography have multiple unobstructed viewing angles of the exhibits, a wide variety of animal habitats, and enclosures designed to mimic the animal’s natural habitat.

 The best zoo photography opportunities often come from more natural settings, such as safari parks or wildlife reserves.
-These locations are great for capturing stunning images of wild animals in their natural habitat, living free from cages or enclosures, but the variety may be limited to native inhabitants.
-Traditional zoos offer more variety and guaranteed sightings of popular animals such as elephants, giraffes, lions, bears, or pandas, but you will have to get more creative shooting through enclosure barriers.
+These locations are great for capturing stunning images of wild animals in their natural habitat, living free from cages or enclosures.
+Traditional zoos offer more variety and guaranteed sightings of popular animals such as elephants, giraffes, lions, bears, or pandas.
+Still, you will have to get more creative shooting through enclosure barriers.

 Good Zoos for Photography in the United States: